 - Assessing what you need to do better next time

-As for finding a non guide partner (ideally you’d be best to go with a 2:1 guiding ration to keep cost down, plus you’d both be learning), you can pick up partners in most climbing hubs, but just beware of who you’re tying yourself with, and don’t head off to do the Croz with some no name you met in the showers.
-A rule of thumb worth remembering is that the better someone seems, who tells you all they’ve done, the worse they often are (be wary of those that talk a lot about what they’ve done), while the quite climber can often be very good indeed.
-Basically some climbers feel they need to establish their position in a group by spraying, while those with no need will just keep a lower profile (very common in Uni groups).
+As for finding a non-guide partner (ideally you’d be best to go with a 2:1 guiding ration to keep the cost down, plus you’d both be learning), you can pick up partners in most climbing hubs, but just beware of who you’re tying yourself with, and don’t head off to do the Croz with some no-name you met in the showers.
+A rule of thumb worth remembering is that the better someone seems, who tells you all they’ve done, the worse they often are (be wary of those that talk a lot about what they’ve done), while the quiet climber can often be very good indeed.
+Basically, some climbers feel they need to establish their position in a group by spraying, while those with no need will just keep a lower profile (very common in Uni groups).
 If you think someone will work as a partner go cragging first and see if they both have the fitness, psych and skills to be safe in the mountains, then try something long but not too committing.
-Hang out and see if you get on, as well you just like each other is also crucial, because an easy climb that’s fun is better than a hard climb that’s a fucking nightmare.
-Beyond climbing camp sites then UKC is also somewhere you could find someone.
+Hang out and see if you get on, as well you just like each other is also crucial because an easy climb that’s fun is better than a hard climb that’s a fucking nightmare.
+Beyond climbing campsites then UKC is also somewhere you could find someone.